vnaveen9296/bag_splitter/README.md

 * Processing can also be parallelized when we have access to multiple smaller bags
 * Smaller bags can be directly used as part of your TensorFlow data_input pipeline or one can create different kinds of records (as per one's conventions) out of these smaller bag files beforehand

+## Assumptions
+To keep things simple, i used the parameter self.fps (set to 20) in the class definition.
+This is the frame rate for camera sources in dataset2-1 and dataset2-2.
+So I just pull 20 frames (or messages) from the original bag file to create 1 second smaller bags that contain image topics only.
+If there are any frames dropped in the original dataset, then the total messages from different different camera sources will vary in the outputs bags created.
+(I posted some evidence on Slack channel that a center frame is missing from dataset2-2 - the link can be accessed from here: https://nd013.slack.com/files/naveen/F2M3X0CGM/one_center_frame_missing.png )

 ## Example Usage
 To split the first 4 seconds of dataset.bag, you can run the command as: python ros_bag_splitter.py dataset.bag 0 4